Get started with MUApply here

 Bachelor of science

 We live in an increasingly mobile society.
 For adults, this means moving for employment, to find affordable housing or to follow a military assignment.
 These factors trickle down to the lives of children, influencing their family dynamics, educational opportunities and socioemotional health.
-The University of Missouri-Columbia’s (Mizzou) online bachelor of science in human development and family science with an emphasis in early childhood education in a mobile society trains instructors and administrators of preschool, Head Start, after-school and similar educational programs to create safe, dynamic and compassionate settings where all children can thrive.
+The University of Missouri (Mizzou) online bachelor of science in human development and family science with an emphasis in early childhood education in a mobile society trains educators and administrators of preschool, Head Start, after-school and similar educational programs to create safe, dynamic and compassionate settings where all children can thrive.

 Please note: This program does not lead to basic teaching certification.